lbotsch/radioman/README.md

 ## Install

--	Extract the tarball to a directory [RADIOMAN].
+1. Extract the tarball to a directory [RADIOMAN].
--	Install all prerequists.
+2. Install all prerequists.
 Please refer to the project pages for further instructions.
--	Create the mysql database.
+3. Create the mysql database.
--	Create the table structure using the installscript [RADIOMAN]/database.sql.
+4. Create the table structure using the installscript [RADIOMAN]/database.sql.
--	Edit the [RADIOMAN]/config.inc.php file to your needs.
+5. Edit the [RADIOMAN]/config.inc.php file to your needs.
--	Configure your apache server to point to [RADIOMAN]/admin.
+6. Configure your apache server to point to [RADIOMAN]/admin.
--	Configure your icecast2 server.
+7. Configure your icecast2 server.
--	Copy the [RADIOMAN]/liquidsoap/radio.liq file to /etc/liquidsoap/
+8. Copy the [RADIOMAN]/liquidsoap/radio.liq file to /etc/liquidsoap/
--	Edit the /etc/liquidsoap/radio.liq file  and change first section of the file to your needs.
+9. Edit the /etc/liquidsoap/radio.liq file  and change first section of the file to your needs.
--	Start apache2.
+10. Start apache2.
--	Navigate to http://localhost (or any other host depending on your apache configuration)
+11. Navigate to http://localhost (or any other host depending on your apache configuration)
--	Select the channel tab.
+12. Select the channel tab.
 Add a new channel.
--	Start the icecast2 server.
+13. Start the icecast2 server.
--	Start liquidsoap.
+14. Start liquidsoap.
+15. Start managing your library, creating your playlists and scheduling them on your channel.

 Note: For security reasons you should restrict the access to the admin directory of your host.
 Refer to the apache2 manual for more information on securing access to a directory.

 ## Usage

+### Dashboard

+### Channels

+### Library

+### Schedules

 ## TODO